datastax/cql-proxy/README.md

 1. Generate a token following the Astra [instructions](https://docs.datastax.com/en/astra/docs/manage-application-tokens.html#_create_application_token).
 This step will display your Client ID, Client Secret, and Token; make sure you download the information for the next steps.
 Store the secure bundle in `/tmp/scb.zip` to match the example below.

 2. Create `cql-proxy.yaml`.
 You'll need to add three sets of information: arguments, volume mounts, and volumes.
+A full example can be found [here](k8s/cql-proxy.yml).

  - Argument: Modify the local bundle location, username and password, using the client ID and client secret obtained in the last step to the container argument.